|If you have questions about Patreon’s existing feature for private RSS feeds that doesn’t use Acast, click here for information about how to|

 - Once your account is set up, you’ll be presented with the option to either Create New Show if you’re planning on providing a brand new private feed for patrons, or Import Existing Show if you already have episodes elsewhere that you want to make available to your patrons.

-- When creating a new show, you’ll be prompted to add all the usual details for a podcast, like the title and description.
+- When creating a new show, you’ll be prompted to add all the usual details for a podcast, like a title and description.

 - If you are importing an existing show, you’ll need a valid RSS feed for the show, which you can get from your podcast hosting provider.
 If you have set your show up as a podcast using Patreon’s RSS feature and the feed is not imported, you can access your RSS feed URL from the patreon.com/edit/settings page by right-clicking on “test link” in the RSS section of the page, then selecting "Copy Link Address."